FAQs

 We have to define what a union is for ourselves, not let those in power do it for us.
 We must build the kind of union that reflects our everyday reality and our needs, even if big corporations and politicians don’t want to recognize it at first.
 And if the rules that govern union organizing don’t work for millions of workers, we must demand a new set of rules.

 Union of Southern Service Workers was formed by workers from across the service industry, from North Carolina, South Carolina, Georgia, and Alabama.
 Our membership includes fast food, restaurant, retail and care workers.
-USSW members are part of SEIU
+USSW members are part of SEIU.

 The problems that we face aren’t isolated to one employer so we can’t just focus on one employer.
 We need a union that reflects that reality.
 We are building a cross-sector union because this is the most direct path for building our collective power as workers.

+Low wage service sector jobs have a model of unstable scheduling and high turnover.
 This benefits corporations by making it difficult for workers to organize — they don’t stay at one job long enough, or work alongside the same people often enough to build workplace unions.
 We combat this form of built-in union busting by organizing across workplaces.
-If you join USSW as a McDonald’s worker, you are still a USSW member when you move to Dollar General, and still when you start a second job in homecare.
+If you join USSW as a McDonald’s worker, you are still a USSW member when you move to Dollar General, and still when you start a second job in homecare.There is power in numbers!
+Cross-sector organizing can potentially bring a huge number of workers into organization with each other.
+On a small scale, you are not limited by the number of coworkers in your current workplace.
+On a large scale, a huge number of Southern workers—particularly workers of color—could join USSW because they are working in the service industry.

 This form of organizing aligns with workers’ real lives.
 It allows our families and neighborhoods to join the same union, organize together and fight for changes that will impact our whole community.